 If you are considering adoption you need to understand your rights, as well as the rights of the child or adult you may be adopting.
-The Nevada Revised Statutes provide for adoption in most circumstances, but the language can often be complex and confusing.
-You need someone to help you make sure everyone’s rights are protected.
+The Nevada Revised Statutes NRS: Chapter 127, provide for adoption in most circumstances, but the language can often be complex and confusing.
+If you want to learn about the process involved in an adoption of children and adults, You need someone to help you make sure everyone’s rights are protected.
+I am an Adoption Attorney in Las Vegas.
 I am an expert in these matters and you should seek me out for counsel.

 The liberty interest of a parent in the care, custody, and management of a child is a basic right of yours.
 If you are the custodial parent or adopt a child, you cannot engage in unlawful conduct, abuse or neglect your child, nor can you prohibit law enforcement or child welfare agents from acting within their authority.
 No one wants their child to be raised in an unhealthy situation.
 You can prove you are the mother or father in several ways, and whether you are the mother or father your parentage has consequences and gives you rights.
 You should contact me to make sure your rights as a parent are protected.

 Legal actions may be taken against you as a parent.
 If the child is not yet born, all actions must wait until the birth.
 There are time limitations on some of these actions and you should seek my counsel to make sure you do not miss your window of opportunity.
 This is very important, especially if an inheritance is in question.
 All hearings of these actions are closed to the public.
 The court also can and often will demand you take blood tests to establish parentage, and call witnesses.
 This is extremely important because you may be required to pay support for a child.
 You want to make sure your rights are protected through this process and that is why I am here.